Persecution of Buddhists: Detention and torture

 Indigenous people are detained without warrant and often tortured in the custody of Bangladeshi armed forces.
 Bangladeshi armed forces detain and torture indigenous Buddhist people on mere suspicion of being members of the Shanti Bahini or helping the Shanti Bahini.
 There were numerous check posts on highways and ferries in the Chittagong Hill Tracts.
 Bangladeshi armed forces interrogate and detain indigenous travelers from these check posts.
 Bangladeshi armed forces raid indigenous Buddhist villages and torture indigenous people on suspicion of sheltering and feeding the Shanti Bahini.

 Indigenous people who are detained in military camps and cantonments are subjected to severe beating, electrocution, water boarding, hanging upside down, shoving burning cigarettes on bodies etc. Prisoners are detained in pits and trenches.
 Bangladeshi soldiers sprinkle hot water on indigenous prisoners.
 Indigenous captives are then taken out for interrogation one at a time.
 Indigenous people are often tortured during interrogation.

 Rape and abduction

 Bangladesh Government tacitly encourages Bangladesh Army and Muslim settlers to rape indigenous girls and women as tool to expel them from their traditional land.
-As a result thousands of indigenous girls and women were raped by the armed forces and settlers since independence of Bangladesh in 1971.
+As a result, thousands of indigenous girls and women were raped by the armed forces and settlers since independence of Bangladesh in 1971.

-Bangladeshi Army in league with the Muslim settlers raid indigenous villages, separate men from women and rape indigenous girls and women.
-Bangladesh Army and Muslim settlers often rape indigenous girls and women in front of their husbands and parents.
-Bangladesh Army and Muslim settlers also target indigenous girls and women when they go to markets, schools or go to fetch water or fire wood.

 Land Grab

 Since vast majority of the indigenous people are farmers and cultivators, land is very important and only means of survival.
 The government's sponsored settlement in the CHT dispossessed many indigenous people of their lands.

-Often Bangladesh Army expels indigenous people from their villages by massacres, arsons and constant harassments.
-Bangladeshi Army then give emptied villages to the Muslim settlers.
-In many cases Bangladesh Army builds settlements near indigenous villages.
-The Muslim settlers then gradually encroach on the lands of indigenous Buddhist people.

-Another way to grab indigenous land is to build military camps on indigenous land with little or no compensation and then constantly harass the indigenous people by intimidation, extortion, interrogation, rape which forces indigenous people to leave their villages.

 During the 2012 Ramu violence a 25,000-strong mob set fire to at least five temples and dozens of homes throughout the town and surrounding villages after seeing a picture of an allegedly desecrated Quran, which they claimed had been posted on Facebook by Uttam Barua, a local Buddhist man.